Brahmi script: Origins

-Most scholars believe that Brahmi was likely derived from or influenced by a Semitic script model, with Aramaic being a leading candidate.
+Many scholars believe that Brahmi was likely derived from or influenced by a Semitic script model, with Aramaic being a leading candidate.
 However, the issue is not settled due to the lack of direct evidence and unexplained differences between Aramaic, Kharoṣṭhī, and Brahmi.
 Though Brahmi and the Kharoṣṭhī script share some general features, the differences between the Kharosthi and Brahmi scripts are "much greater than their similarities", and "the overall differences between the two render a direct linear development connection unlikely", states Richard Salomon.

 Virtually all authors accept that regardless of the origins, the differences between the Indian script and those proposed to have influenced it are significant.
 The degree of Indian development of the Brahmi script in both the graphic form and the structure has been extensive.
 It is also widely accepted that theories about the grammar of the Vedic language probably had a strong influence on this development.
 Some authors – both Western and Indian – suggest that Brahmi was borrowed or inspired by a Semitic script, invented in a short few years during the reign of Ashoka, and then used widely for Ashokan inscriptions.
-In contrast, some authors reject the idea of foreign influence.
+In contrast, multiple authors reject the idea of foreign influence.

 Bruce Trigger states that Brahmi likely emerged from the Aramaic script (with extensive local development), but there is no evidence of a direct common source.
 According to Trigger, Brahmi was in use before the Ashoka pillars, at least by the 4th or 5th century BCE in Sri Lanka and India, while Kharoṣṭhī was used only in northwest South Asia (eastern parts of modern Afghanistan and neighboring regions of Pakistan) for a while before it died out in the third century.
 According to Salomon, evidence of the use of Kharoṣṭhī is found primarily in Buddhist records and those of Indo-Greek, Indo-Scythian, Indo-Parthian, and Kushana dynasty era.

 Justeson and Stephens proposed that this inherent vowel system in Brahmi and Kharoṣṭhī developed by transmission of a Semitic abjad through the recitation of its letter values.
 The idea is that learners of the source alphabet recite the sounds by combining the consonant with an unmarked vowel, e.g. //kə/, /kʰə/, /gə//, and in the process of borrowing into another language, these syllables are taken to be the sound values of the symbols.
 They also accepted the idea that Brahmi was based on a North Semitic model.